Plaza España is a major hub in Barcelona. The square is home to many attractions and places of interest and the pathway to Montjuic

 Plaza España is one of the most important and interesting places to see in Barcelona.
 It's the gateway to top Barcelona sights like the Magic Fountain of Montjuic, Montjuic Mountain and a major transport hub.

 Plaza España Barcelona is home to museums like the National Museum of Catalonia, shopping areas like the former bullring of Arenas de Barcelona and overall, one of the top things to do in Barcelona.
 Find out what to see in Plaza España.

-Things to do in Plaza España
+What to see in Plaza España Barcelona

 It became a model for the International Style, which turned into the most popular architectural trend in the 20th century.
 It's one of the biggest architectural landmarks in the world.